3 Reasons Why GE CT Scanners Cost More

 2. Supply & Demand

-3. Air Cooled is a Breeze
+3. Air Cooled is a Breeze/Service with Ease

-GE CT Scanners are also just a little easier to maintain.
-For example, they are air cooled, which is a big draw particularly in warmer climates.
-Air cooled equipment doesn’t require a chiller, which is another piece that requires upkeep.
-Also, GE CT Scanners don’t have the Password issues that a lot of other OEMs have.
-Password issues may seem minor, but can be a major headache depending on what they are needed for.
-Some OEMs even limit the ability for tube installation, software reloads or other basic Engineering functions.
+GE CT Scanners don’t have the service password/code/key issues that a lot of other OEMs have.
+Password issues may seem minor, but can be a major headache for that engineer we just mentioned, depending on what they are needed for.
+Some OEMs keep passwords locked down tight enough to limit the ability for tube installation, software reloads, or other basic Engineering functions.